 Our History – Page 9

 The Parish Finance Board is made up of several parishioners well versed in money matters and meets frequently to advise Father.
 The Parish Pastoral Council, made up of 12 elected members and three ex-officio members, meets ten times a year.
-The St. Vincent de Paul Society is made up of men in the parish who help the needy through their clothing drives and other collections throughout the year.
-In the last two years we have started a group — the Social Justice Committee — which works very successfully providing and serving meals twice a month at St. Paul’s Soup Kitchen at the Eliot Presbyterian Church.
+The St. Vincent de Paul Society is made up of parishioners who help the needy through their clothing drives and other collections throughout the year.
+In the last several years we have started a group — the Social Justice Committee — which works very successfully providing and serving meals twice a month at St. Paul’s Soup Kitchen at the Eliot Presbyterian Church.
 The parish has a wonderful Fellowship Social Committee providing social opportunities for adults.
 The Parish Crafters, a group of women, meet weekly sewing, knitting, and working on various crafts which they sell at the Craft Fair and donate the earnings to the parish.
-The Pastoral Services Committee makes sure that those who are homebound are visited by Eucharistic ministers.
+The Pastoral Care Ministry makes sure that those who are homebound are visited by Eucharistic ministers.

 “Protecting God’s Children” is a program mandated by the Boston Archdiocese for all parishes.
 Its purpose is to teach an awareness of those persons and situations which could endanger our children.
 All clergy, religious, staff, and volunteers are required to attend training which is held in Sacred Heart Hall for not only parish personnel and volunteers but for other parishes in the area.
 The Spiritual Development Committee works to enhance the spiritual growth of parish members through lectures, retreats, etc.